shieldgenerator7/DnD-Stories/Library/Class_RealityBender.md

 # Spell Warp

 At level 10, you can change ongoing spells.
-As an action, you can dismiss a spell you cast to cast another spell you know for free.
+When you use your action to dismiss a spell you cast, you may cast another spell you know for free.
 The new spell must target the same target(s) as the old spell, and the spell point cost of the new spell must be equal to or less than the spell point cost of the old spell.

 # Recasting